2 Weeks in Thailand

-Here’s how to spend the best 2 weeks in Thailand.
-Read on for my daily itinerary covering Bangkok, Chiang Mai, Ayutthaya, Sukhothai, Ko Samui and Ko Tao!
-I had the best time exploring both the mainland and the Gulf islands.
-I’ve been searching (in vain) for the same delectable frozen pineapple smoothies, thai iced coffee and chicken & cashews ever since!
+We just got back from spending 2 weeks in Thailand and had the best time exploring both the mainland and the Gulf islands.
+We’ve been searching (in vain) for the same delectable frozen pineapple smoothies, thai iced coffee and chicken & cashews ever since!

-Thailand has such a different vibe from the States and we spent quite a while travelling around so I thought it’d be fun to do a Instagram recap of each city we visited.
-The best Thailand itinerary needs to include a visit to both the main cities (Bangkok, Chiang Mai), the islands (Ko Samui, Ko Tao, etc) and some historical ruins (Ayutthaya, Sukhothai).
-If you’re stumped on the best places to go in Thailand, read on for my 14 day trip itinerary!
+Thailand has such a different vibe from the States and we spent quite a while travelling around so I thought it’d be fun to do a recap of each city we visited to help you plan a visit.

 |Days 1 – 2||Bangkok||Courtyard Marriott Bangkok|

 |Day 3||Ayutthaya||Hotel Pailyn Phitsanulok|

 |Day 6 – 9||Koh Samui||Baan Chaweng Beach Resort and Conrad Ko Samui|

 If you have time, I highly recommend getting certified on Koh Tao for PADI scuba diving!

 If you don’t want to get dive certified, I would cut the time in Koh Tao to just 2 days and spend more time in Chiang Mai.
 Chiang Mai is a fun, vibrant city (with a reputation as one of the top “digital nomad” destinations in the world so be prepared for lots of expats and young millennials).
 I regret only have a day and half there!